Sam-Karanja/new-repo/readme.md

 ****
 ## Description
-Application that helps one Use one minute of their time to explain n somthing to impress someone.
-The site allows one to add a pitch comment on other people pitches add profile and vote for pitches.
+Application that displays a random quote, it alos allow one to post a blog concerning something the user can delete a blog or a comment they find insulting. they can alson view thiei posts on profile page.

 ## Live link
 https://my-personalblog.herokuapp.com/